Bucha: A street filled with bodies

 What we did not know was that within 24 hours, the images and the text we would produce would spark international outrage against Russia, and calls for sanctions that moved the war in Ukraine into a new and more distressing phase.

-We had been trying for days to get into the once sleepy commuter towns of Irpin and Bucha on the pine-forested northwestern outskirts of Kyiv.
-The main checkpoint out of Kyiv had been closed to journalists since the death of US filmmaker Brett Renaud on March 13.
+We had been trying for days to get into the once sleepy commuter towns of Irpin and Bucha on the pine-forested north-western outskirts of Kyiv.
+The main checkpoint out of Kyiv had been closed to journalists since the death of US filmmaker Brent Renaud on March 13.

 The answer at the checkpoint remained a firm “Ni” (No), even after authorities declared the towns liberated — this was the flipside of the tightly controlled Ukrainian media operation that had beamed President Volodymyr Zelensky’s speeches into parliaments across the world.